Patient Stories > Early Detection Helps Treat Pancreatic Cancer at ‘Curable Stage’

 Physicians currently do not have a good way to screen large portions of the population for pancreatic cancer.
 While mammograms and colonoscopies are widely used to screen for breast and colon cancers, there isn’t a similar, age-specific, population-level test for pancreatic cancer.

-“It’s not a very common cancer, but it’s very lethal, this makes screening challenging,” said Shounak Majumder, M.D., a Mayo Clinic gastroenterologist and pancreatologist.
+“It’s not a very common cancer, but it’s very lethal.
+This makes screening challenging,” said Shounak Majumder, M.D., a Mayo Clinic gastroenterologist and pancreatologist.

-Finding ‘Curable Stage Cancer’
+Finding ‘Curable-Stage Cancer’

 Through the study, Judy and Bill became patients of Mayo Clinic’s High-Risk Pancreas Clinic in Rochester.